daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/volumes/pv.md

 ## Persistent Volume Claim (PVC)

-Storage request made by a user.
+Storage request made by a user or Pod.
 Consumes PV resources rather than Node resources.
 Kubernetes searches for PVs that correspond to the PVCs' requested capacity and specified properties, so that each PVC can bind to a single PV.

 PVCs are like tickets that authorize applications (Pods) to use them i.e. Pods use a PVC to claim access to the PV and start using it.